 Choosing your tent

 There’s an incredible number of tent makes and models on the market today and you can find plenty of tips in our video on how to choose a tent.
-Once you've decided on your ideal tent, join the Club to save up to 30% on Club Site fees.

 In this section we’ll answer some key questions and take you through the various shapes, their advantages and disadvantages.

 We’ll look at tents large and small and what you need to look for in order to get a tent that will provide you and your family with years of comfortable camping.

 How big does it need to be?

 The size of a tent is normally described by the maximum number of people that can sleep inside, or its number of 'berths'.